vas3k/GodMode2/README.md

 lines of code and may add additional functionality as your product grows.

 Best for PostgreSQL, MySQL and SQLite.
-Also supports other SQLAlchemy drivers: Firebird, Microsoft SQL Server, Oracle and Sybase but they were not officially tested.
+Also supports other SQLAlchemy drivers: Firebird, Microsoft SQL Server, Oracle and Sybase but they were not officially tested (welcome to pull-requests and issues).

 ![Screenshot](static/screenshot.png?raw=true)